Agricultural fertilisers and the ACVM Act 1997

 Fertilisers don't include plant growth regulators (also called plant hormones) that change the physiological functions of plants.

-Requirements for fertilisers
+Requirements for agricultural fertilisers

 If you import, manufacture, sell, or use fertilisers in New Zealand, you must meet the requirements of the ACVM Act 1997 and Regulations.